Certainty Blog

 Prevention Strategies for Workplace Near Miss Events

-Hazard identification: Identify and eliminate or control the sources of potential harm or danger in the workplace.
-For example, conducting regular inspections and audits using Certainty’s Near Miss Checklist and tools involving workers and stakeholders and applying the hierarchy of controls (elimination substitution engineering administrative and personal protective equipment).
+Hazard identification: Systematically identify and eliminate or control the sources of potential harm in the workplace.
+Conduct regular inspections and audits using structured tools such as Certainty’s Near Miss Checklist.
+Involve frontline workers in hazard identification and apply the hierarchy of controls (elimination, substitution, engineering controls, administrative controls, and PPE) to prioritize the most effective mitigations.

 30+ Audit and inspection checklists free for download.